 - 4. Click Create Unmanaged Workloads. - 5.
 In the Assign Labels dialog box, click the drop-down list and select the labels you want to assign to the unmanaged workload. - 6.
 Click Confirm. - 7.
 [Optional] Recalculate your map with the newly created unmanaged workload by clicking Recalculate in the confirmation dialog box. - 8.
-In the left navigation, click Workloads. - 9.
-In the Workloads list, locate the new unmanaged workload you created.
+In the left navigation, click Workloads. - In the Workloads list, locate the new unmanaged workload you created.
 Identify the unmanaged workload by its name, which is its IP address.

-No enforcement information is available for the new unmanaged workload because it doesn't yet have a VEN installed on it.

-10 Click IP address in the Workload list.
+No enforcement information is available for the new unmanaged workload because it doesn't yet have a VEN installed on it. - 10.
+Click IP address in the Workload list. - 11.
+Click Edit and enter the workload information.